SamuelLRibeiro/Flutter/README.md

 ## truques de rhion farynore:

-- An reading app for DND magics level 0 that I've developed".
+- An reading app for DND magics level 0 that I've developed.